cfunkz/Lollipop-Music-DISCORD.PY/README.md

 ## Features

-- Play music from YouTube, Soundcloud, HTTP, Vimeo & Soon Spotify.
+- Play music from YouTube, Soundcloud, HTTP, Vimeo & Spotify(no playlist support yet, only links with `spotify.com/track` will work).
 - Create and manage a queue of songs.
 - Display the currently playing song.
 - Control playback (skip, pause, resume, stop).